BLOG

 Stop Motion Animation Techniques: Bringing Physical Models to Life

 Stop-motion animation is where physical models and puppets are moved frame by frame to create movement and animation, creating a moving image.
 The process of stop-motion animation is very time-consuming, but the results are worth the wait!
-The Nightmare Before Christmas is the most outstanding example of stop-motion animation in animated films.

 The Role of Animation in Various Industries